Skip to main content

 Authentication Guide

 Authentication is the foundation of the kagi CLI’s functionality.
-This comprehensive guide explains the two credential types, how they’re used, when each is required, and how to configure them securely.
+This comprehensive guide explains the three credential types, how they’re used, when each is required, and how to configure them securely.
 On a real terminal, the default setup path is:

 kagi auth